Notes | Convex Optimization | Chapter2 Convex sets

 2.5.2 Supporting hyperplanes

-A basic result, called the supporting hyperplane theorem, states that for any nonempty convex set $C$, and any $x_0\in\mathbf{bd}C$, there exists a supporting hyperplane to $C$ at $x_0$.
+A basic result, called the supporting hyperplane theorem, states that for any nonempty convex set

 There is also a partial converse of the supporting hyperplane theorem: If a set is closed, has nonempty interior, and has a supporting hyperplane at every point in its boundary, then it is convex.